Ots-Toch: Name

+Her name is also written Ots-toch.
 As with so much of her life, the source for this name is unknown; contemporary records of New Netherland do not mention it.
-The name does not appear on paper until the 1800s, causing some to suspect that it is traditional rather than historical.
-As a matter of convenience, it is sometimes used by people who doubt is historicity.
+The name does not appear on paper until the 19th century.

 Personal life

+Her father was Jacques Hartell, a French trader, who married a Mohawk woman who owned Hog Island near Schenectady, New York, circa 1620.
+The couple had two daughters, Ots-toch and Kenutje.

+Ots-Toch was near Canajoharie, New York, though according to some assessments of her life story, she was born considerably earlier.

+She married Dutch settler Cornelis Antonissen Van Slyke and founded the Van Slyke family in New Netherland.

+The couple had three sons and at least two daughters.
+Her son Jacques Van Slyck inherited land from Ots-toch.

-Ots-Toch was born in or about 1600 near Canajoharie, New York, though according to some assessments of her life story, she was born considerably earlier.
-She married Dutch settler Cornelise Antonnisen Van Slyke and founded the Van Slyke family in New Netherland.
-She was married sometime around 1620 and died in 1646.
-Ots-Toch and Cornelise had at least 3 children who survived to adulthood and served as interpreters between the Mohawk nation and the Dutch, including Jacques Cornelius Van Slyck (Itsychosaquachka), Marten Maurice van Slyck, and Hillitie.
+She died in 1646.
+Ots-Toch and Cornelise had at least three children who survived to adulthood and served as interpreters between the Mohawk nation and the Dutch, including Jacques Cornelius Van Slyck (Itsychosaquachka), Marten Maurice van Slyck, and Hillitie.

 Family

 Little is known of Ots-Toch, although she is indirectly referenced in many histories of early New York.
 For example, her daughter, Hillitie, chose to live with the Dutch, but served as an official Mohawk interpreter.
 Ots-Toch had at least three other children with Cornelise Van Slyke, and may have had more children by a Mohawk father.
 Cornelise Van Slyke lived with the Mohawk according to matrilineal tradition, and he was chosen as an official delegate of New Netherlands to the Mohawk.
 Their children also became interpreters for the Mohawk.

-Some variants of Ots-Toch's legend claim that her father was French, Jaques Hertel.
-It should be noted, however, that the fullest early record of her says that her daughter Hilletie and her son Jacques Van Slyck were "half-breeds", indicating mixed race, and there is no indication that Hilletie's staunchly anti-Christian mother was daughter of a French Catholic.
+The fullest early record of her says that her daughter Hilletie and her son Jacques Van Slyck were "half-breeds", indicating mixed race, and there is no indication that Hilletie's staunchly anti-Christian mother was daughter of a French Catholic.
 This record, from a 1680 interview with Hilletie, appears in the "Journal of Jasper Danckaerts."
 That journal and other records from her lifetime do not mention her name, which does not appear in accounts before the 19th century, leading some historians to question its authenticity.
 On the other hand, the Mohawk name of her son Jacques was documented by the Dutch during his lifetime.